new color = #52bcd6, old color = #031c9b

 Follow the steps below to ensure you’re collecting all the music your music generates everywhere it is played worldwide:

-• Use a digital distributor such as CD Baby or Distrokid.
+• Use a digital distributor such as CD Baby or DistroKid.
 They’ll make your music available on digital streaming and download platforms all over the world, and will collect and pay your recording royalties.

 • Affiliate with your local Performing Rights Organization (PRO) or Collective Management Organization (CMO).
 They will collect royalties in your local territory, and your affiliation ensures you are identified as a writer within the publishing industry, which makes it possible for global pay sources to allocate your royalties.